googlearchive/solutions-apache-hive-and-pig-on-google-compute-engine/README.md

 #### Install the MySQL client

-Connect to the Hadoop master instance as the user `hadoop`.
+Connect to the Hadoop master instance:

+    gcutil ssh <hadoop-master>

 Use the `aptitude` package manager to install the MySQL client: